boxsome/Python-Projects/README.md

 Numbers
 ---------

-(Completed w/ tests)**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
+(Mar.
+19, 2016)(Completed w/ tests)**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.

-(Completed w/ tests)**Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.
+(Mar.
+20, 2016)(Completed w/ tests)**Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.

 **Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.